googleforgames/quilkin/docs/src/deployment/examples.md

 advantage of Client Proxy functionality.

-* The Client Proxy may be integrated as a standalone binary, directly into the client with communication occurring over a localhost port or it may be possible utlise one of our [client SDKs].
+* The Client Proxy may be integrated as a standalone binary, directly into the client with communication occurring over a localhost port or it may be possible utlise one of our client SDKs such as [Unreal Engine][ue].
 * The Client Proxy can now utilise filters, such as compression, without having to change the Game Client.
 * The Game Client will need to communicate to the Client Proxy what IP it should connect to when the Client is match-made with a Game Server.